RTXteam/RTX-KG2/README.md

     RTX/code/kg2/setup-kg2.sh
     kg2-code/build-kg2.sh

-## In a Docker container in AWS Ubuntu host OS:
+## In a Docker container Ubuntu 18.04 host OS in AWS:

 In a clean installation of Ubuntu 18.04 (EC2 AMI), as user `ubuntu`, in directory `/home/ubuntu`, execute the following commands in order: